Historic Preservation in Belleair

 Yes, historic homes may be renovated, and often are in order to meet modern standards.
 However, historic property owners must first receive approval for renovation via either a Standard Certificate of Appropriateness Application or a Special Certificate of Appropriateness Application to ensure that any renovations retain the historic integrity of the structure.

 What Incentives Are Offered for Historic Properties?

-Can I Remove My Home from the Historic Register?
+Can I Remove My Home from the Historic Registry?

-Yes, property owners may remove their homes from the Town's historic register, and must complete this form and receive approval from the Historic Preservation Board and the Commission in order to do so.
+Yes, property owners may remove their homes from the Town’s historic register, and must complete a removal form and receive approval from the Historic Preservation Board and the Commission in order to do so.